Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Additional experiments

 \subsection{Other methods to explore the Rashomon sets}

-We introduce other optimization techniques to explore the Rashomon sets, i.e., creating conflicting predictions/scores of samples while maintaining the almost equal test loss.
+The procedure in \eqref{eq:search-parameter} reveals a desirable property of a Rashomon subset: it should include models with significant score variations.
+Similarly, a desirable Rashomon subset for accurately evaluating ambiguity/discrepancy is one with models that have most score disagreement.
+Based on the observation, we briefly overview next two alternative strategies for identifying a Rashomon subset: training with label flipping \citep{xiao2012adversarial} and fast gradient sign method (FSGM) \citep{goodfellow2014explaining}.

-\paragraph{Training with label flipping.} We first train a base classifier, and then trained other classifiers on the datasets where only the label of a sample is flipped, with the goal of producing conflicting scores of the sample.
+\paragraph{Training with label flipping} For training with label flipping, a classifier is trained with a sample whose label is adversarially corrupted to different classes, i.e., training $c$ classifiers for a sample of a $c$-class classification problem, with the goal of producing conflicting scores of the sample.
 In Fig.~\ref{fig:explore-rashomon} (Left), we performed the label flipping procedure and report Rashomon Capacity with different Rashomon parameters $\epsilon$ on 1k random samples in the test set of COMPAS and HSLS datasets.
 The accuracy of the base classifier and the mean accuracy of the classifiers trained with a flipped label are $0.68029$ and $0.6660$ for COMPAS dataset, and $0.7337$ and $0.7324$ for HSLS dataset.
-The Rashomon Capacity are all small since a miss classification of a single sample does not significantly influence the overall test loss and accuracy.
+The Rashomon Capacity are all small since a miss classification of a single sample does not significantly influence the overall empirical risk.
 Therefore, the classifiers are more likely to ignore the sample with a flipped label.

-\paragraph{Fast gradient sign method (FSGM).} The FSGM \citep{goodfellow2014explaining} is different from the proposed adversarial weight perturbation in \eqref{eq:search-parameter} in two aspects.
+\paragraph{Fast gradient sign method (FSGM)} The FSGM is different from the proposed adversarial weight perturbation in \eqref{eq:search-parameter} in two aspects.
 First, FSGM is applied to create an imperceivable perturbation on the samples instead of the weights.
 Second, FSGM only uses the \emph{sign} of the gradient (times a scalar $\beta$) to update the weights.
 We implemented FSGM on the weights to adversarially change the scores of 1k random samples in the test set of COMPAS and HSLS datasets, and report Rashomon Capacity in Fig.~\ref{fig:explore-rashomon} (Right).
-Note that even with a small scalar $\beta = 0.0001$, the update on the weights often significantly changes the test loss, and most classifiers updated with the FSGM would not belongs to the Rashomon set defined by the Rashomon parameter.
+Note that even with a small scalar $\beta = 0.0001$, the update on the weights---despite being imperceivable when added to input samples---could lead to a significant change of the loss when added to the model weights, and most classifiers updated with the FSGM would not belongs to the Rashomon set defined by the Rashomon parameter.
 Therefore, Rashomon Capacity is almost 0, as observed in Fig.~\ref{fig:explore-rashomon} (Right).